Concept Cars Home

-1964 Shelby Cobra Daytona Coupe news, pictures, and information
+1964 Shelby Cobra Daytona Coupe

-When Bristol announced they would no longer offer the engine, Tojeiro was left without a power-plant to propel his cars.
+When Bristol announced they would no longer offer the engine, Tojeiro was left without a power plant to propel his cars.
 As a result, the end of AC Ace production was announced.
 When Shelby found out about this, he contacted Tojeiro and convinced him to continue production by outfitting the cars with Ford Fairlane engines.
 Shelby traveled to the UK to supervise the construction of the prototype chassis.
-The main problem with the engine was the high amounts of torque that it produced.
+The main problem with the engine was the high amounts of torque produced.
 The engine produced almost twice as much power as the engine it was replacing and yet it weighed less.
 The rear end was modified to handle this increase in power.
 After thorough testing and fine-tuning, 100 examples were ordered.

 Right around the same time, General Motors was getting ready to introduce the Chevrolet Corvette Sting Ray.
 In 1962 the Shelby Cobra and the Stingray made their debut at the Riverside 3-Hour race.
 During qualifying, Shelby Cobra himself drove one of the newly created Cobra's, beating the Stingray's best time by over four seconds.
 During the race, Bill Krause was leading the competition by more than 30 seconds when he was forced to retire due to mechanical difficulties.
 The Sting Ray went on to win the race.